Bank Balance Sheet: Assets, Liabilities, and Bank Capital

 As a last resort banks can also borrow from the Federal Reserve (Fed), though they rarely do this since it indicates that they are under financial stress and unable to get funding elsewhere.
 However, during the credit freeze in 2008 and 2009, many banks borrowed from the Fed because they could not get funding elsewhere.

 Banks can also get more funds either from the bank's owners or, if it is a corporation, by issuing more stock.
-For instance, 19 of the largest banks that received federal bailout money during the credit crisis raised $43 billion of new capital in 2009 by issuing stock because their reserves were deemed inadequate in response to stress testing by the United States Treasury.
+For instance, 19 of the largest banks that received federal bailout money during the 2007 - 2009 credit risis raised $43 billion of new capital in 2009 by issuing stock because their reserves were deemed inadequate in response to stress testing by the United States Treasury.
+The number of banks has continually declined since 1990, while the share of assets of the 100 largest banks has exceeded 80%, with the 10 largest of those banks holding about 60% of those assets.
+(Source: Federal Reserve)

 New Accounting Rules for Valuing Assets